 Who is Chen Kenmin?

-However, he shifted focus by modifying his hometown Sichuan recipes to cater to the spice adverse Japanese palate.
+However, he shifted focus by modifying his hometown Sichuan recipes to cater to the spice-adverse Japanese palate.
 While Sichuan cuisine was relatively unknown at the time, he opened Shisen Hanten (四川飯店) in 1958, a high-end restaurant specializing in Sichuan cuisine.
 But his biggest breakthrough was his TV appearance on the popular housewives show “Kyono Ryori” (きょうの料理), which was critical in introducing Sichuan cuisine from high-end restaurants to the home kitchens.

 Some examples of his modified recipes include:

-- Mapo Tofu (麻婆豆腐) made with ground pork and leeks instead of beef and garlic greens and omitted the spices
+• Mapo Tofu (麻婆豆腐) made with ground pork and leeks instead of beef and garlic greens and omitted the spices

-- Twice Cooked Pork (回鍋肉) made with the more readily available sliced pork belly instead of simmered pork belly
+• Twice Cooked Pork (回鍋肉) made with the more readily available sliced pork belly instead of simmered pork belly

-- Ebi Chili (エビチリ), an adaptation of Chili Shrimp (干烧明虾) seasoned with ketchup and egg yolks instead of Doubanjian
+• Ebi Chili (エビチリ), an adaptation of Chili Shrimp (干烧明虾) seasoned with ketchup and egg yolks instead of Doubanjian

-- Dan Dan Noodles (担々麺) in soup, to bring down the spice with the addition of sesame paste for creaminess
+• Dan Dan Noodles (担々麺) in soup to bring down the spice with the addition of sesame paste for creaminess

 Where Can I Find Chuka Ryori Restaurants?

-Walk around any restaurant district in Japan, regardless of population size and you will bound to find at least one Chuka Ryori restaurant.
-It may not be in the highly trafficked areas, rather may be situated in a side street or a quieter area.
-These shops may look old school, a true hole in the wall kind of vibe, with furnishings from a bygone era.
-But while the food may seem a high cry from real Chinese food, the dishes served most likely have nourished the locals for decades.
-There are some Chuka Ryori restaurants that have reached celebrity status, but most are very inconspicuous neighborly shops.
+Walk around any restaurant district in Japan, regardless of population size, and you will be bound to find at least one Chuka Ryori restaurant.
+It may not be in the highly trafficked areas, rather may be situated on a side street or a quieter area.
+These shops may look old school, a hole-in-the-wall vibe with furnishings from a bygone era.
+But while the food may seem a high cry from authentic Chinese food, the dishes served most likely have nourished the locals for decades.
+Some Chuka Ryori restaurants have reached celebrity status, but most are inconspicuous neighborly shops.

 There are also nationwide casual dining restaurants such as Bamiyan (バーミヤン), Gyoza no Ousho (餃子の王将), Hidakaya (日高屋), and others that serve Chuka Ryori.